 The most Famous Hutongs in Beijing

 The history of Hutongs can be traced back to the Yuan Dynasty (1271 - 1368) when Beijing was the capital.
-After the establishment of the Yuan authority, the nobles and heroes were awarded with lands as feudal estates.
+After the establishment of the Yuan authority, the nobles and heroes were awarded lands as feudal estates.
 They built houses and courtyards arranged orderly around the wells.
 Lanes in between houses were created in consideration of light, ventilation and easy accessibility.
 Though these countless lanes crisscrossed the old capital like a chessboard, there were only 29 of them called Hutong.

-In the center of Beijing, there are two main popular areas for the hutongs - one is the Shichahai and Drum Tower area, and the other is the Qianmen and Dashilar, while Hill Lily Courtyard locates in the latter part.
+In the center of Beijing, there are two main popular areas for the hutongs - one is the Shichahai and Drum Tower area, and the other is the Qianmen and Dashilar, while Hill Lily Courtyard located in the latter part.

 Here are some introductions of the most famous hutongs in Beijing:

 This old lane is renowned for its long history, culture, specialty stores, and distinctive foods.
 It is 2,582 feet (787 meters) long and 26 feet (8 meters) wide, with its north end joining East Drum Tower Street, and the south end connecting East Di'anmen Street.
 This alley is also called Centipede Street because of the eight alleys symmetrically arranged on the two sides of the major lane.